- Access to Heritage Guided Walk Tour

 - Itinerary is subjected to weather conditions

-- This tour does not include : Entrance Fee for any museums (RM 2 for locals with MyKad & RM 4 for foreigners), meals, tips & tokens (if special event requested)
+- This tour does not include: Entrance Fees (if any), meals, driver tip & tokens (if special event requested)

 Heritage Guided Walk Tour